 And there you have it folks, the complete build guide on how to build van bulkhead storage!

-I hope you found this guide helpful.
-If you did, consider subscribing to The Van Conversion Newsletter for everything you need to get started with your own van conversion (I'll send you a free wiring diagram when you sign up).
+Don't forget to subscribe to The Van Conversion Newsletter for everything you need to get started with your own van conversion (I'll send you a free wiring diagram when you join).

-If you're converting a van but unsure of how to do it, you could also check out the Van Conversion Course on Udemy.
-In the course, you'll learn directly from me how to convert a van into your dream home - no prior experience needed!
+If you're looking for some guidance with your van conversion, you might be interested in our book Roaming Home, or in our online course The Van Conversion Mastery Course.
+You'll learn directly from me how to convert a van into your dream home - no prior experience needed!

 Until next time,